HackYourFuture/Assignments/3-UsingAPIs/Week2/README.md

 /** @typedef {'NINE' | 'TEN' | 'JACK'  | 'QUEEN' | 'KING' | 'ACE'} DieFace */
 ```

-As mentioned before, we do not expect you to add JSDoc type annotations to you own code.
+As mentioned before, we do not expect you to add JSDoc type annotations to your own code.
 At some point (not currently during the HackYourFuture curriculum) you will encounter TypeScript, which implements static type checking in a far more fundamental and also more convenient way.
 It is introduced in the next section.

 #### TypeScript